in3rsha/bitcoin-mining-distribution/README.md

 When a bitcoin miner constructs a block, they place a special transaction at the top of the block called a [**coinbase transaction**](https://learnmeabitcoin.com/glossary/coinbase-transaction).
 This transaction is special because it allows a miner to send themselves a fixed amount of bitcoins that did not already exist (called the _block reward_).

-However, whereas in a typical transaction you _have to select and unlock_ some existing bitcoins, this does not happen a coinbase transaction.
+However, whereas in a typical transaction you _have to select and unlock_ some existing bitcoins, this does not happen in a coinbase transaction.
 As a result, every coinbase transaction has some "redundant" space where the "`unlocking code`" for existing bitcoins would have normally gone.

 ![](images/coinbase.png)